 Grocery store chains wade through oceans of data to present shoppers with just the right offers.
 Comosoft’s integration with Adobe InDesign makes that process cost-effective.

-The retail grocery industry is changing rapidly and chains already struggling with thin margins and fierce competition.
-Pantry-loading trips to the store are increasing due to online-enabled ordering.
-Automating printed and digital store circulars are a critical means of directing shoppers to featured items.
-Mobile shopping apps are on the rise, as are click-and-collect processes and in-store digital offers.
+The retail grocery industry is changing.
+Chains are struggling with thin margins and fierce competition.
+Online-enabled convenience ordering has displaced weekly, pantry-loading trips to the store.
+Automated, printed store circulars are still a critical means of directing shoppers to featured items, but mobile shopping apps are on the rise.
+So are click-and-collect processes and in-store digital offers.

 A typical grocery chain with 200 stores in seven states will produce up to 200 versions of its 4- to 8-page specials circular every week!
 Without the right data management (and a rock-solid connection to Adobe InDesign), production processes are not cost effective.